boazsegev/facil.io/docs/pubsub.md

 ## Connection based vs. non-connection based Pub/Sub

+The Websockets extension allows for connection based subscription in adition to the regular Pub/Sub subscriptions.

-Pub/Sub can be implemented both as a connection based subscription, where a connection's `on_close` callback unsubscribes from any existing subscriptions.
+When using connection based subscription, the connection's `on_close` callback will automatically unsubscribes from any existing subscriptions.

-In these cases, messages can be either forwarded directly to the client or handled by a server-side callback.
+This allows messages to be be either forwarded directly to the client or handled by a server-side callback.

 An example for this approach can be seen in the [chatroom example](/index.md#an-easy-chatroom-example) using the `websocket_subscribe` function.
 The same function could have been used with a server-side callback.